This island is one of the largest and is the most populated of all the islands in the Canary Islands.

 Tenerife saw a huge influx of immigrants and colonization became much more advanced after going through an industrial revolution.

-The major natural resource within this island in earlier times was sugar cane and in the early 16th century much of the economy centered around the wine producing vineyards.
+The major natural resource within this island in earlier times was sugar cane and in the early 16th century much of the economy centred around the wine producing vineyards.

 Now that you have a little bit of knowledge on the history of Tenerife, you’re probably wondering what this island has to offer many of the tourists who visit for vacations.